tariksetia/txwinrm/README.rst

           4.30% of CPU time used by WmiPrvSE#2 process with pid 1268

+The '-a' option specifies the authentication method.
+Currently supported values are 'basic' and 'kerberos'. 'basic' is the default.

 The '-d' option increases logging, printing out the XML for all requests and responses, along with the HTTP status code.